 - In the Blood: Just like his father, he's a former Marine that turned pirate.
 Or maybe not.

-- Ki Attacks: He can use Armament Haki at least, having beaten Caribou into a pulp with it.
+- Ki Manipulation: He can use Armament Haki at least, having beaten Caribou into a pulp with it.

 - Magic Pants: In Zoan form he keeps his jacket and hat, which simply change size along with the rest of him.
 His pants, boots, and gloves mysteriously vanish, only to reappear when he turns human again.

 - The Mole: Drake is actually a deep cover spy for the Marines.
 He only pretended to defect from them and become a pirate.